 The six piece has maintained a Saturday night residency at the famed 606 club in Chelsea for the past 3 years, using the night to workshop new material and build a strong following.

-The Sextet's complete repetoire has recently been recorded and is currently in the mixing and mastering stage in preparation for the album's release on RT Jazz Records in 2018.
+A large portion of the Sextet's repetoire has been recorded and is currently in the mixing and mastering stage in preparation for the album's release on RT Jazz Records in 2019.

 Also, Brandon has composed a suite for the Sextet plus string quartet called "Suite Soho".

-The album will be released on Ubuntu Records in late 2018.
+The album will be released on Ubuntu Records in 2019 also.